Skip to main content

 Explore the Island Settings Panel

-NB An updated version of this page will be coming soon – in the meantime, explore the settings panel details below and visit our other help pages to find out about some of the game-changing features not mentioned below:
+NB this page is currently undergoing updates – in the meantime, explore the settings panel details below and visit our other help pages to find out about some of the game-changing features not mentioned below:

 Upload your own image files as buttons 💡